 This week, the world is commemorating the 100th anniversary of the sinking of the British passenger liner RMS Titanic.
 The massive ship went down at 2:20 a.m. on April 15, 1912, after striking an iceberg in the North Atlantic shortly before midnight.
 There weren’t enough lifeboats for everyone on board, and 1,517 passengers and crew lost their lives.

 Another passenger ship, the Carpathia, picked up the Titanic survivors and brought them to New York City, docking on April 18.
-It was then that the world began to learn details of the disaster from some of the survivors, whose stories were published in the newspapers.
+It was then that the world began to learn details of the disaster through the Titanic survivor stories published in newspapers.

 Here’s a newspaper article with some amazing survival stories from the last moments on the Titanic.
 This copyrighted news article was published by the Charlotte Observer (Charlotte, North Carolina), 19 April 1912, page 1: